erickbytes/lofipython/content/blog/solving-my-broken-google-authenticator-app.rst

 Gemini told me there was a "time sync setting" in the Authenticator app that didn't exist.
 Gemini did mention that my phone should be on "network time".

 Bingo.
-I opened up the time settings on my cellular phone.
 I had manually been setting my time zone due to traveling.
+I opened up the time settings on my Android cellular phone.
-I opened up my phone and enabled my automatic time settings:
+Then I enabled my automatic time settings:

 .. image:: {static}/images/android-time-settings.jpg
   :alt: enabling Android's automatic time settings